vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 - A partner tries to use partner keys for a sale unit that is not registered with them as partner.
 - API keys for the test environment is used in the production environment, or opposite.
+- Partner keys are used, but the `Merchant-Serial-Number` HTTP header is not used correctly.

 ## Other questions